 Start-up marketing takes a lot of research, of course, but also requires testing, testing and more testing.

-Find Your Stride in Start-Up Marketing
+Find Your Stride with a Start-Up Marketing Strategy

 Alex Jivov, Co-Founder & CEO of Hopeful Inc. joined Growth Marketing Chat to walk our audience through how to create a go-to-market strategy at a start-up, making sure you’re being thoughtful and intentional every step of the way.
 He also dives into running experiments with your GTM strategy, including: